Type: High-frequency ERW pipe & API 5L ERW pipe

 | 24 | 610.0 | 17.48 | 30.96 |

-A procurement-ready ERW pipe specification typically states: governing standard and product form (ERW welded pipe / HF-ERW), grade, size expression (NPS/Schedule or OD/WT), length (SRL/DRL/fixed), ends (plain/bevelled/threaded & coupled), surface/coating, weld seam NDT scope, hydrostatic test requirement (when applicable), dimensional tolerance, marking/traceability, and EN 10204 3.1 / 3.2 documentation.
+A procurement-ready ERW steel pipe specification typically states: governing standard and product form (ERW welded pipe / HF-ERW), grade, size expression (NPS/Schedule or OD/WT), length (SRL/DRL/fixed), ends (plain/bevelled/threaded & coupled), surface/coating, weld seam NDT scope, hydrostatic test requirement (when applicable), dimensional tolerance, marking/traceability, and EN 10204 3.1 / 3.2 documentation.

 | Standard | Product Type | Typical Grades | Typical Application |